CoderXash9/CoderXash9/README.md

   ### 📚 Current Focus
 - Writing clearer, modular C++ and Python code
 - Making small web demos that are easy to run and share
-- Learning best practices for version control and collaboration
+- Learning best practices for version control and collaboration.

 ### 📫 Connect with Me
 [LinkedIn](https://www.linkedin.com/in/ashwinicodes) | [Email](mailto:asahwiniprohit@gmail.com)